-I write, document, and research Black community life in the rural U.S. South—to represent them Truly.
+I write, document, and research Black community life in the rural U.S. South.

 In my scholarship, I use ethnographic methods to understand how Black communities in the U.S. South respond to structural change around them, whether new local industries or broader shifts in regional governance and development.

-In my documentary practice, I use oral history, archival methods, and film to build a visual record of contemporary cultural life in the rural South—memory practices, folklore, leisure, and the institutions communities build and sustain.
+In my documentary practice, I use oral history, archival methods, and film to build a visual record of contemporary community life in the rural South—survival and leisure practices, institutional histories, and other stories highlighted by local people.

 I have written two books: I Don’t Like the Blues: Race, Place, and the Backbeat of Black Life (2020) is an ethnography of blues tourism and Black knowledge systems in Clarksdale, Mississippi.
 It received two "best book" awards.
 Ghosts of Segregation: American Racism, Hidden in Plain Sight (2024) is a photo-essay collection made with photographer Richard Frishman.

 I have also written and directed the three-part short film anthology We Do a Black South Way (with cinematographer Ethan Payne).
-The films have been screened and awarded at film festivals in the U.S. and abroad.
+The films have screened and won awards at U.S. and international film festivals.
 They are based, in part, on oral accounts collected through The Black Volumes, a digital oral history archive I founded as part of my archival practice.

 What I'm up to now.